leoleader/everything/apps/url/README.md

 Epilogue Additions:
 - URL verifiers, only accepts urls of valid form that lead to safe websites
-- Star Wars Stylization, adding custom fonts and images
+- Star Wars Stylizatio (the growing list of urls generated reminded me of the intro to the movies), adding custom fonts with fontsource and overriding default Chakra theming
-- Documentation with consistent form
+- Thorough Documentation with consistent structure
+- A bit of refactoring, putting all the themes in the theme.ts file